 Is Caleb Maddix yet another fake guru like Coffeezilla says he is or is just a slick 18-year-old marketer who knows how to sell?

-Either way, let us know what you think in the comments area below.
+Either way, let us know what you think in the comments.

 Simon Crowe is the founder of The Make Money Online Blog and is on a mission to help as many people as possible kiss their bosses goodbye.